 Cris Collinsworth Net Worth

-Cris Collinsworth Net Worth and Salary: Cris Collinsworth is an American former professional football player and announcer who has a net worth of $16 million.
+Cris Collinsworth is an American former professional football player, announcer and entrepreneur.
+As of this writing, Chris Collinsworth has a net worth of $20 million.
 During his years as an athlete, Collinsworth became well known as a wide receiver in the NFL.
 He spent eight seasons with the Cincinnati Bengals during the 80s.
 After retiring, he embarked on a successful broadcasting career.
 Today, he appears regularly on networks such as NBC, Showtime, and the NFL Network.